bartonicek/plotscaper/cran-comments.md

 ## Resubmission

 This is a resubmission.
 What I've done:
-- Fixed URL in ./vignettes/references.bib that I've missed previously
+- Fixed URL in ./vignettes/references.bib that I've missed previously, my apologies

 ## Resubmission